 The ‘sawhorse’ chassis is made from a single skin of steel, with all-terrain wheels made of plastic.
 It feels OK but doesn’t have the build quality of some other models on this page.

 During use, a press of a button sets in motion the process of drawing pellets from the hopper into the fire pot.
 Pellets are then ignited by a hot rod, and oxygen flow is generated by an induction fan near the pellet hopper.

 The needed heat and smoke to cook are generated in as little as 5 minutes.

-To eliminate a lot of hassle refilling, the pellet hopper can hold 10 pounds at a time, while two temperature probes make cooking more than one food possible without having to buy extra thermometers or probes.
+To eliminate a lot of hassle refilling, the pellet hopper can hold 18 pounds at a time, while a meat temperature probe makes monitoring your cook possible without having to buy extra thermometers or probes.

 - Balcony and HOA-friendly